Why are there so many alcohol detoxification centers in Los Angeles?

 What About Insurance?

-Private insurance is accepted most widely.
+Luckily, many a type of health insurance covers California rehab.
 If you have private insurance you can contact your provider and talk about options for drug or alcohol treatment.
 Usually, at least part of the treatment can be covered with PPO or HMO.
 You can often call the treatment center you’re considering and they can help you run a confidential and free insurance check.
 Just make sure they’re a reliable and licensed facility beforehand.

 Many parts of LA are known for drugs and crime.
 Addiction has been an ever-growing issue in Los Angeles for decades.
 Recently, an estimate of more than 700,000 teens and adults were reported to struggle with some type of illicit drug addiction over the span of three years.
 Of those illegal substances, the most common drugs people went to treatment for were meth, cocaine, opioids, heroin, and alcohol.